London based artist and portrait painter...

 My most recent painted works have explored a more figurative theme; specifically portraiture.
-The focus of my works is not only on the body, but also its relationship with its surroundings.
-I still put the use of colour in my figurative paintings at the forefront of the work, the aim is to abstract the composition as much as I can; but still to keep the figures relationship with its environment a representational one.
+The focus of my works is not only on the body but also its relationship with its surroundings.
+I still put the use of colour in my figurative paintings at the forefront of the work, the aim is to abstract the composition as much as I can; but still to maintain the figures relationship with its environment a representational one.

 Aside from painting, I have specialised in digital light and sound installations.
-Primarily focusing on the notions of obsession and repetition, I continued with these themes whilst studying animation.
+Primarily focusing on the notions of obsession and repetition, I continued with these themes while studying animation.
 The notion of repetition has always interested me as an artist, and process behind doing the same thing again, and again, and again.
-Whilst, each time viewing it in a different way and with an alternative perspective.
+While each time viewing it in a different way and with an alternative perspective.

 The basis and inspiration for my paintings is from lens-based media.
 I interpret both the form and my perception of the image into an abstract composition.
 The lens-based media can be from my own photography, film or other external influences, fused and blended together.
 A common theme in all my work is the notion of light, interaction, and a major personal excitement in digital colours is their electric vibrancy.
 One benefit of this using the digital process in creating my paintings is the non-destructive natural of digital.
 All actions can be undone, reworked and re-ordered, giving me further freedom to experiment.

 From the digital conception of my paintings to the traditional painted canvas output produce, I believe that I successfully endeavour to blend the two polar opposite mediums to successfully work together.

 Art practice history areas below:-

 • Filtered Back projections – painting given movement through projections and air movement.
 In several works I hung several sheets of silk very closely together, and back projected the abstract organically themed films loops onto the textile ‘screen’.
 The sheets were agitated through gentle artificial air movement in the installation space.

 • Video art – abstract shorts inspired by Anthony McCall, Bill Viola.
 Urban time-lapses, abstracted and set to ambient music